ChinaKingKong/solana-token-manager/README.md

 - **Freeze Management**：When freezing/thawing, enter the wallet address instead of the ATA address.
 The system will automatically calculate the ATA address
 - **Irreversible Operations**：Burning tokens is an irreversible operation, please operate with caution
 - **Testing Recommendations**：It is recommended to test functions on the testnet first, and then operate on the mainnet after confirmation
+- **SOL Faucet**：Only available on devnet.
+Each wallet address has independent request records and cooldown timers.
+When switching wallets, the request records and countdown will reset for the new wallet
+- **Token Display**：Token balances in the token list are displayed with 1 decimal place for better readability

 ## License